 Sharonell Fulton has dedicated over 25 years of her life to caring for more than 40 foster children.
-To do this, she chose to work with Catholic Social Services, which shares her faith.
+To do this, she chose to work with Catholic Social Services, which shares her faith and her passion to help children in need.

-But her life’s work caring for these children is being threatened by the City of Philadelphia, which stopped Catholic Social Services from serving children in need through its foster care program in 2018.
+But her life’s work caring for these children was being threatened by the City of Philadelphia, which stopped Catholic Social Services from serving children in need through its foster care program in 2018.

 Sharonell and Catholic Social Services knew this wasn’t right, so they filed a lawsuit against the City.